SachinMaharana/basic-validation-controller/README.md

 2. **Update variables in Justfile**

+A Justfile is provided in the repo to manage this project.

 `docker_user` is the username of your dockerhub account.
 We will use it to tag our images.

 `cluster_name` is the name of the cluster.